TenderSure-Africa-SEZ/trific-platform-docs/docs/guides/user-guides/provider-handbook.md

 # Provider Handbook

-Comprehensive guide for service providers to succeed on the Trific platform.
+Comprehensive guide for service providers to succeed on the TRIFIC platform.

 ## Getting Started as a Provider